febocalini/PCE/momi2_scripts/Tangara_momi2/README.md

-Scripts python files and the SFS used to run momi2 analysis for Tangara
+Python files and the SFS used to run momi2 analysis for Tangara